DestinE-Climate-DT/AQUA/docs/sphinx/source/drop.rst

 .. option:: --only-catalog

-    Will generate/update only the catalog entry for the LRA, without running the code for generating the LRA itself
+    Will generate/update only the catalog entry for DROP, without running the code for generating DROP output itself

 .. option:: --rebuild